When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 What if your baby won’t burp after feeding because he’d rather play?

-In fact, playing and moving around might be a better way for him to expel the gas he feels.
+Playing and moving around might be a better way for him to expel the excess gas he feels.
 If you find that he’s eager to get out of your arms after a feed, you can probably stop burping him.

 2. When your baby hits developmental milestones